Exact Radiation Model For Perfect Fluid Under Maximum Entropy Principle: Conclusion

+One may find a few articles where HPM have been used in the field of astrophysics and the trend is getting it's way successfully~\citep{Shchigolev2013, Shchigolev1,Shchigolev2,Shchigolev3,Shchigolev4}.
+We have applied HPM using particular homotopy structure which gives a particular solution describing brown dwarf stars.

-(1) radiation model may not be compatible with highly compact stars rather it is compatible with radiating brown dwarf stars.
+In connection to all the above aspects with brown dwarf stars we have done a preliminary calculation taking the data set of~\citet{Bhar2015} related to highly compact stars such as neutron stars and strange stars.
+This data set provides negative radial pressure and also suffers from instability.
+Therefore, we suspect that radiation model may not be compatible with highly compact stars rather it is compatible with radiating brown dwarf stars.
 Actually, to relate radiation model with highly compact stars is also not justified due to their exhausted fuel system and hence burning as well as radiation stage which seems have been stopped much earlier.

-(2) instability may be inherent property of any radiating compact stars under HPM and MEP as observed in the present model with brown dwarf stars.
-Instability has also been observed in the extension of the work of Bhar et al. \cite{Bhar2015} related to highly compact stars such as neutron stars and strange stars.